 - The RCI director signs this same invoice, indicating that the exact type and quantity of goods and services received is the quantity indicated.

 - Both invoices are retained by SOAR staff.

-- SOAR staff, Partners, and Chapter volunteers make random inspections of the RCI.
+- SOAR staff, Partners, and in-country Chapter members make random inspections of the RCI.
 Any distribution discrepancies are to be reported immediately to SOAR’s Executive Board Chairman.

 - When possible, donations provided by SOAR are engraved and/or stamped with a corporate seal.
 Capital projects are acknowledged with a plaque and/or dedication ceremony.